brunoapimentel/cachi2/docs/design/rubygems.md

 3. Global config (`~/.bundle/config`)
 4. Bundler default config

-Since the local configuration takes higher precedence than the environment variables (except BUNLDE_APP_CONFIG), we need to set the Bundler configuration options to make the build work.
+Since the local configuration takes higher precedence than the environment variables (except `BUNDLE_APP_CONFIG`), we need to set the Bundler configuration options to make the build work.

-We can easily set the environment variables if the local configuration file does not exist.
+This can be achieved by using Cachi2's `inject-files` command to add the necessary keys to the local configuration, while respecting the other values that might exist there.
+In case the local config file does not exist, it needs to be created by this command.

-#### Relevant environment variables
+#### Relevant configuration for the build

 ```txt
 BUNDLE_FORCE_RUBY_PLATFORM=true